 Your level of proficiency and competence with the skills introduced in this course will deepen as you proceed through the program.
 Upon graduation from the Diploma or Certificate program, you may include the following list of skills as part of your Professional Portfolio.

 Opportunities will be provided for you to develop therapeutic skills to assist clients to clarify the problem, set goals, and explore religious and spiritual implications of the problematic areas of their lives.
 You will gain knowledge and proficiency skills in the following areas:

-- Ability to isolate problem behaviors and clarify specific problems related to spiritual values and beliefs in the assessment phase of counselling.
+- Ability to isolate problem thoughts and behaviors and clarify specific problems related to spiritual values and beliefs in the assessment phase of counselling.

 - Ability to incorporate counseling skills such as advanced empathy, and active listening throughout all phases of the counselling process.